Accessible Outdoors Near Boise: Three Trip Ideas for Disabled Travelers

 The Wildlife Canyon Byway lives up to its name – it continues through a stunning canyon, with the river rushing below you and towering mountains on either side.
 There are a number of campgrounds along the way, but none of them are accessible.
 There is an accessible wildlife viewing station at a pullout at about the midpoint on the route though.
 There are interpretive signs and viewing scopes, one of which you can use while sitting down.

-The Wildlife Canyon Byway ends at the Ponderosa Pine Scenic Byway, where you turn right (south) to heads back towards Boise.
+The wildlife viewing point on the Wildlife Canyon Scenic Byway The Wildlife Canyon Byway ends at the Ponderosa Pine Scenic Byway, where you turn right (south) to heads back towards Boise.
 I recommend a short detour north towards Stanley.
 The byway quickly rises into the mountains, passing between two wilderness areas with incredible views along the way.
 There are a few overlooks to stop and take it all in, but make sure you get to the Park Creek Overlook located on the right just before you reach Stanley.
 There is a picnic table and a vault toilet at this paved parking area.
 The Sawtooth Mountains tower above the valley, and you may see Pronghorn Antelope and other wildlife.

 Head south on the Ponderosa Scenic Byway.
 There are many recreation sites along this route, but other than wildlife viewing from your vehicle, there aren’t many accessible recreation opportunities.
 It is still a beautiful drive as it passes through vast areas of national forest, squeezing between mountains on a curvy two-lane highway.
 It ends at Lucky Peak State Park, which is a wonderful place to stop before returning to Boise.
 Both the Sandy Point unit and Discovery Park unit have picnic tables, restrooms, and other accessible amenities, and provide access to the Boise River Greenbelt.
 Sandy Point has a paved path along the lake.
 An entrance fee or state park pass is required at both locations.